All Episodes

 They're just not pieces of paper.

-The idea that some equipment guy or some low-level schlub could walk in there and just walk out.
+The idea that some equipment guy or some low-level schlub could walk in there and just walk out it's so hard to get in one of those locker rooms that I just don't see that.

 Now, going through the visiting team hotel, that's another thing.

-Uh you could you could bribe a hotel employee.
+You could bribe a hotel employee.

-You know, I've often wondered, pregame meal, championship game, why not get the hotel to poison the pregame meal?
+You know, I've often wondered pregame meal, championship game, why not get the hotel to poison the pregame meal?

 So everybody has diarrhea a half hour before kickoff.